9track/FlashFloppy-wiki/Hardware-Mods.md

 As an alternative to using the up/down buttons you can instead connect a rotary encoder.
-The picture below shows how to connect it, either directly (to pins A,B,C) or via a PCB module (eg KY040 pins CLK,DT,GND).
+The picture below shows how to connect it, either directly or via a PCB module (eg KY040).

-If connecting directly note that by convention pin C is always the middle pin in the row of three: A-C-B. If there is a further row of two pins then these are connected to an internal push switch: you can wire these pins to jumper JA to use the switch as an [eject/select button](#ejectselect-button).
+If connecting directly note that by convention GND is always the middle pin in the row of three.
+If there is a further row of two pins then these are connected to an internal push switch: you can wire these pins to jumper JA to use the switch as an [eject/select button](#ejectselect-button).

-If connecting the KY040 module's internal switch to JA, connect GND as shown below and connect SW to the remaining pin of JA.
-It is important that the connections are made the correct way round.

 ![Rotary Encoder Connection](assets/rotenc.jpg)